brianlturney/Kickstart-ISO-Generator/README.md

 This kickstart ISO generator is a fully automated elegant way to create custom ISOs automatically and securely to allow you to auto-install your favorite Fedora linux (RHEL, CentOS, Rocky, etc) on hypervisors or bare metal.

+# Backstory

+I started this project to automate something I already know.
+Installing the Linux OS.
+After much research online into the 'Kickstart' feature of Fedora I saw very few implementations, and even fewer (well none really) that worked.
+And certainly none that were attempted using python.
+So liking a challenge and taking the road less traveled I started work on making this work.
+More than that really, I wanted to make it work with every flavor of Fedora I knew such as RHEL, CentOS, Alma, and Rocky Linux.
+The later of which has become my new favorite.
+Rocky Linux 9 is the new quick, bold and lean open source replacement for CentOS which RedHat has recently pulled from being open source.
+Back to 'Kickstart'.
+Riddled with poor documentation, bugs, and issues, many out there on the internet struggle with the kickstart feature of Fedora.
+This Git ends all that and not only solves the issues but makes it work smoothly with all your Fedora favorites.
+Enjoy! :D

 Compatible to run on:
 - ![Rocky Linux](https://img.shields.io/badge/-Rocky%20Linux-%2310B981?style=for-the-badge&logo=rockylinux&logoColor=white&style=flat) ![CentOS](https://img.shields.io/badge/cent%20os-002260?style=for-the-badge&logo=centos&logoColor=F0F0F0&style=flat) ![Red Hat Enterprise Linux](https://img.shields.io/badge/Red%20Hat-EE0000?style=for-the-badge&logo=redhat&logoColor=white&style=flat) ![Kali](https://img.shields.io/badge/Kali-268BEE?style=for-the-badge&logo=kalilinux&logoColor=white&style=flat) ![Fedora](https://img.shields.io/badge/Fedora-294172?style=for-the-badge&logo=fedora&logoColor=white&style=flat)
 - and many other Fedora distros...